lballardini/apkill/README.md

 Non Debian:
 Check source and edit the few bits that need to be changed.
 All systems that are somewhat similiar Distros to Debian work as well.

+WARNING: Please Check your local laws - never mess with APs you're not allowed to.